TheJumpCloud/jumpcloud-ADMU/ReadMe.md

  **Approximate timings:**

- Timings are relative to the both the size and number of files present in the windows profile and the speed of the system and hardware.
+ Timings are direcly related to the both the size and number of files present in the windows profile and the speed of the system and its hardware.

- Some aproximations from VM i5-7260 2.2GHz, 512GB RAM
+ Some aproximations from VM i5-7260 2.2GHz, 512GB RAM, SSD

  :5 start → scanstate (USMT on win10)
  :40 start → scanstate (NO USMT on system)